Beat the heat with these budget-friendly getaways and focus on spending time, not money.

 Just because the temperature has gone up doesn’t mean your vacation budget has to rise as well.
 Plan your next affordable Oklahoma vacation with ease thanks to these hot summer travel ideas that won’t break the bank.
 All pricing shown is for 2022.

 Treat the whole family to a dip in cool waters at one of Oklahoma’s natural swimming holes.
 For just $10 per carload, Blue Hole Park in Salina is a popular summertime destination for its clear, cool waters.
 Or, head over to Gage Artesian Beach to swim in mineral-laden waters for just $2 per person.
 You can also experience flowing springs for free at the Chickasaw National Recreation Area in Sulphur or the public access areas along the Illinois River in Tahlequah.

-Boiling Springs State Park in Woodward: $4 for swimmers, $1 for non-swimmers and free for guests ages 2 & under.
+Boiling Springs State Park in Woodward: $4 per swimmer; $1 for non-swimmers; and free for ages 2 & under.

 Lake Murray State Park in Ardmore: Free for lodge and cabin guests.

 Osage Hills State Park in Pawhuska: Guests 7 & older: $4; Guests 6 & under: $2.
 (Cash or check only)

 Robbers Cave State Park in Wilburton: $5 per person.